Feeding a one year old is tricky. They are way past purees and baby food, but they aren’t quite ready to chow down on the meals you make for yourself.

 How much milk should a one year old drink each day?

-Up until your baby’s first birthday, milk was where they got the vast majority of their calories from.
+Up until your baby’s first birthday, breastmilk or formula was where they got the vast majority of their calories from.
 But as they enter into toddlerhood and begin to eat more real food, the recommended amount of milk they need to thrive is different.

 The AAP recommends that at age 1 your child get 2 cups (16 oz) of whole milk per day.
 This is a pretty big difference from what your baby was likely getting prior to their first birthday, and you certainly don’t need to half their milk intake overnight, but it is recommended that you start tapering it off.